Rhys-Morris/robots/README.md

     - Robot numbers are defined sequentially in the order they were placed i.e. the first robot placed is Robot 1, the second robot placed is Robot 2 etc.
     - Invalid input to number will maintain the current robot
     - Robots cannot be placed on top of other robots

+- BOARD
+    - Print a graphical representation of the board.
+Robot's current placements are represented by the letter `R`.

 - QUIT
     - Exit the program